-Instead of sitting-by and watching adults slip away from your internal programs, our “experiencified” program, The ProMind Experience, actually boosts employee engagement 10-30x more than the average online course platform.
-The reason for this boost in engagement is because the modules and lessons have been gamified, giving them rewards for every action taken.
+Instead of sitting-by and watching adults slip away from your internal programs, our “gamified” program, The ProMind Experience, actually boosts employee engagement 10-30x more than the average online course platform.
+The reason for this boost in engagement is because the modules and lessons have the experiential components adapted from the gaming industry, which rewards your staff for every action taken in the platform.

 Alexia, G., & Michael, K. (2017).
 Tackling workplace bullying: A scholarship of engagement study of workplace wellness as a system.
 International Journal of Workplace Health Management, 450-474.

 Chris, A. (2017).
 Mindfulness: performance, wellness or fad?
 Strategic HR Review, 24-31.